-Unlike some villages, Saukville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saukville are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Saukville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saukville is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Saukville who work in office and administrative support (14.94%), business and financial occupations (9.59%), and food service (8.15%).

 A relatively large number of people in Saukville telecommute to their jobs.
 Overall, about 9.83% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Saukville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Saukville does not have a public transit system used by locals to get to and from work.

-The overall education level of Saukville citizens is substantially higher than the typical US community, as 33.33% of adults in Saukville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Saukville citizens is substantially higher than the typical US community, as 33.33% of adults in Saukville have at least a bachelor's degree.

 The per capita income in Saukville in 2022 was $40,413, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $161,652 for a family of four.
 However, Saukville contains both very wealthy and poor people as well.